Revolutionary Incitement and the Limits of Free Speech

 Danny Li is a current judicial law clerk at the United States District Court for the Southern District of New York.
 After graduating from Yale Law School in 2022, he worked as a litigation associate at Jenner & Block LLP (Washington, DC) and completed a clerkship with the Hon.
 Alison J. Nathan on the United States Court of Appeals for the Second Circuit.
 His writings have appeared or are forthcoming in The Yale Law Journal, the Michigan Law Review, and the William & Mary Bill of Rights Journal.

-THE HONORABLE MICHAEL T. LIBURDI
+HONORABLE MICHAEL T. LIBURDI

-The Honorable Michael T. Liburdi is a United States District Judge for the District of Arizona located in Phoenix.
+Judge Michael T. Liburdi is a United States District Judge for the District of Arizona located in Phoenix.
 His judicial service began in August 2019.

 Immediately prior to his judicial appointment, Judge Liburdi was a shareholder at the international law firm of Greenberg Traurig, LLP.
 He was also a partner at the Phoenix office of Snell & Wilmer L.L.P.
 Judge Liburdi entered private practice with the law firm of Brown & Bain P.A., which became the Phoenix office of Perkins Coie LLP.
 Judge Liburdi’s private sector law practice included complex commercial litigation, antitrust, constitutional law, and political and election law.